The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 • Bike helmet

-• Complimentary DuVine gear, including a custom cycling jersey, DuVine t-shirt, water bottle, and drawstring bag
+• Complimentary DuVine gear including a custom cycling jersey, DuVine t-shirt, water bottle, and drawstring bag

 • GPS in most destinations